The dependency question Guard answers

 Reports

-Dependency risk is accumulating across build and runtime acquisition paths.
-The lockfile is present, but the primary build can still fetch mutable external code.
+- Dependency risk is accumulating across build and runtime acquisition paths.

 Findings

-The exact tool set depends on the repository.
-Running more scanners does not raise the score.
-A result becomes useful only when it matches the audited revision and helps establish package, version, source path, scope, and available fix.
+Scanner output starts the investigation.
+It affects the audit only when it matches the audited revision and helps establish the package, version, source path, scope, and available fix.
+Adding more scanners does not raise the score.

 - npm audit provides the package manager's view of the npm dependency tree, advisory data, and possible remediation.